camunda/camunda-bpm-examples/deployment/spring-boot/README.md

 camunda.bpm.history-level=audit
 ```

-Note that you can add even more configuration (e.g. for logging).
+> Note that you can add even more configuration (e.g. for logging).

 ### Create an Application Class

-Create an application class which is annotated with `SpringBootApplication` and implement the main method as follow:
+Create an application class which is annotated with `SpringBootApplication` and implement the main method as follows:

 ```java
 @SpringBootApplication